adobe/helix-importer-ui/importer-guidelines.md

 This code would produce almost the same table (does not deal with the colspan) than the Metadata table above.

+#### Special Note for `blockquote`
+While exporting HTML contents enclosed within [blockquote](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) to Word docs, the `table` may not get exported correctly (like reported in https://github.com/adobe/helix-importer/issues/29).
+For such situations, consider removing or replacing `blockquote` enclosing the `table`.

 ### Convert background images

 Backgroud images are either part of the CSS or inline styles.
 As mentioned above, the styles considered when converting the DOM to Markdown.
 If background images are used on the pages being imported, they must receive a special treatment.